isomerpages/govtech-gobusiness-main/_covid-faqs/app-procedure-for-services.md

     - title: I have checked the list of permitted services against my primary SSIC code and I am sure I am allowed to operate.
 Why is my business resumption status not reflected as “permitted”?
       content: |
-        If your primary SSIC code falls into the list of permitted services and you have not changed your primary SSIC code recently, please write to Covid_GoBusiness@mti.gov.sg  for assistance.
+        If your primary SSIC code falls into the list of permitted services and you have not changed your primary SSIC code recently, please write to <covid_gobusiness@mti.gov.sg>{:target="_blank"}  for assistance.

     - title: What if my business activities do not fall under what is stated as permitted services for the SSIC code of my company’s primary business activity?
       content: |